 He went through several rejections starting in 1930 before the book Down and Out in Paris and London was published three years later.

-Like many authors, he did not wish to publish under his own name (I have a class about the power of pseudonyms).
+Like many authors, he chose to publish under a pseudonym rather than his own name—a topic I explore in my class on the significance and impact of pseudonyms.
 Other names he considered included “X,” “P.S.
 Burton,” “Kenneth Miles,” and “H. Lewis Allways.”

 I think he chose well.
 George Orwell has a ring to it.